Jiu-Jitsu for Policing

 -

-gradual depletion of energy and will rather than incapacitating force
+gradual depletion of energy and "will to fight" rather than infliction of injury

 When resistance is controlled structurally, both officer and subject operate in a more stable environment.
 This can reduce: